 \subsection{\protchaptitle{Direct quantum process certification}}

-We have seen in Section~\ref{sec:StateCertification}, that quantum states can be certified with measurement strategies resembling the optimal POVM $P^+$ for distinguishing quantum states of Proposition \eqref{prop:tnorm_operational}.
-By means of the Choi-\Jamiolkowski{} isomorphism strategies for quantum states can be lifted to quantum processes: Operationally, one prepares the Choi state \eqref{eq:CJvia_max_ent_state} by applying the process to state that is maximally entangled with an ancillary system.
+We saw in Section~\ref{sec:StateCertification}, that quantum states can be certified with measurement strategies resembling the optimal POVM $P^+$ for distinguishing quantum states of Proposition~\ref{prop:tnorm_operational}.
+By means of the Choi-\Jamiolkowski{} isomorphism strategies for quantum states can be lifted to quantum processes: operationally, one prepares the Choi state \eqref{eq:CJvia_max_ent_state} by applying the process to a state that is maximally entangled with an ancillary system.
 Then one certifies the Choi state using a protocol for quantum states.
-The resulting certification protocols certifies with respect to the entanglement gate fidelity \eqref{eq:def:EntanglementGateFidelity} of the channels that coincides with the state fidelity of the Choi states.
+The resulting process certification protocols certifies with respect to the entanglement gate fidelity \eqref{eq:def:EntanglementGateFidelity}, which coincides with the state fidelity of the Choi states.
 Refs.~\cite{Liu2020EfficientVerificationOf,Zhu2020EfficientVerificationOf,Zeng2020QuantumGateVerification} use the direct state certification method of Section~\ref{sec:StateCertification} \cite{PalLinMon18,ZhuHay18} in this way.